madoar/angular-archwizard/README.md

 public wizard: WizardComponent;
 ```

-After obtaining a `WizardComponent` object you can then obtain the wizard state via `wizard.model` and
+After obtaining a `WizardComponent` object, you can then obtain the `WizardState` instance of the wizard via `wizard.model` and
-the navigation mode via `wizard.navigation`.
+the `NavigationMode` instance via `wizard.navigation`.

 ### Customizing the wizard stylesheets
 Sometimes you like to use your own custom CSS for some parts of the wizard like its navigation bar.